-Climate Change and Energy Impact Certainty Description of impact Recommendation (to minimise Usage + • N/A ?
-1 Description of impact or maximise impact) Promoting renewable energy use such as wind and solar $\boxtimes$ The scheme will be built to current Building Regulations standards and will therefore meet the Governments targets with regard to Climate Change.
+Climate Change and Energy Impa act Certainty Description of impost Recommendation (to minimise Usage + - N/A ?
+1 Description of impact or maximise impact) Promoting renewable energy use such as wind and solar The scheme will be built to current Building Regulations standards and will therefore meet the Governments targets with regard to Climate Change.
 There are a number of recognised renewable technologies which have the potential to reduce the energy consumption of a dwelling.
 The Energy Statement provided by FES Group has recommended the following technologies have the potential to be appropriate: - Solar thermal panels - Biomass - Photovoltaic panels - Air source heat pumps - Combined heat and power - Wind power The applicant has considered options to use renewable energy where possible.
-Ensuring that buildings and public spaces are future proofed and designed to respond to varying temperatures, ventilation, shading and landscaping. $\boxtimes$ $\boxtimes$ The proposed homes will include efficient modern heating systems and insulation, in order to adapt to climate change.
+Ensuring that buildings and public spaces are future proofed and designed to respond to varying temperatures, ventilation, shading and landscaping. \boxtimes \boxtimes The proposed homes will include efficient modern heating systems and insulation, in order to adapt to climate change.
 Part L 2021 and SAP10 will take account of Part G and water consumption in the calculation of the forecasted energy demand of a dwelling.
 Fabric first approach - improvement of thermal performance by improving the fabric - to be incorporated into scheme.

-Climate Change and Energy Impa Impact Certainty Barrell Control Recommendation (to minimise Usage + - N/A ?
-1 Description of impact or maximise impact) Maintaining or enhancing biodiversity (refer to Biodiversity SPD) $\boxtimes$ The Construction Management Plan will ensure the construction phase does not have a detrimental impact on the surrounding environment.
+Climate Change and Energy Impa act Cert ainty Description of impact Recommendation (to minimise Usage + - N/A ?
+1 Description of impact or maximise impact) Maintaining or enhancing biodiversity (refer to Biodiversity SPD) \boxtimes \boxtimes The Construction Management Plan will ensure the construction phase does not have an unacceptable impact on the surrounding environment.
 Recommendations for mitigation as set out in the Ecological Impact Assessment and Arboricultural Report will be incorporated into the scheme.
 The Construction Management Plan will set out appropriate management and mitigation measures that will be utilised.
 There is a requirement to provide 10% BNG on site.
 Any shortfall in units will need to be off set through the creation of units off-set by direct works, or through a contribution.
-The surveys have found that the site was assessed as having a baseline value of 25.38 habitat units and 0.66 hedgerow units.
-Considering all of the biodiversity enhancements described within the report and summarised further within the Landscape Plan (4532 101A Landscape Masterplan), the proposal will achieve a combined net gain of 4.27 area-based habitat units resulting in an overall 16.82% biodiversity net gain, and a 3.05 hedgerow unit gain resulting in an overall 364.63% gain.
-Part of this will be achieved via offsetting.
+The surveys have found that the site was assessed as having a baseline value of 9.98 habitat units, 3.43 hedgerow units and 0.38 watercourse units.
+The proposal will lead to the overall net loss in habitat and hedgerow units and a further 2.57 habitat (area) units will be required.
+The BNG shortfall in general habitat units will be addressed via offsetting, which, as per the EcIA, can be secured via an appropriately worded planning condition, though it should be noted that the scheme is predicted to deliver a significant gain in hedgerow units.